bombela/cxx11sandbox/README.md

 A little C++11 sandbox.

-Need to be a bit organized around tests.
+You will find in it mostly experimentation like:
+ - ranges
+ - properties
+ - coroutines
+ - generators
+ - async-io with coroutines...

+All of that, just for fun.

-Everything *should* compile with:
+Everything *may* compile with:

-    - clang++ >= clang version 3.1 (trunk 150359)
+    - clang++ >= version 3.2 (trunk 164880)
-    - g++ >= gcc-4.8-20120311
+    - g++ >= 4.8.0 20120923 (experimental)

-Note: some intricate code are because of compiler bugs/limitation in C++11 support.

-Note again:

-You do what the hell you want with all the code present in this repository.

-BUT DON'T COME BACK WHINING IF IT DOESN'T WORK.

-However, if you want to talk about C++ in a peaceful way feel free to contact me (bombela@gmail.com), I also always nicer around a beer ;)
+If you want to talk about C++ with a fresh beer in hand -> bombela@gmail.com